dealy663/offsite/offsite-cli/README.md

 [1]: https://github.com/technomancy/leiningen

 If on an Intel Mac do:
+- Java
   - Install java8 (going higher thank Java 8 is difficult for Apple M1 processors at this point)
     - I suggest you stay with [Zulu JDK8](https://cdn.azul.com/zulu/bin/zulu8.58.0.13-ca-jdk8.0.312-macosx_aarch64.dmg) for now if on Apple M1
+  - On my Intel Mac Zulu JDK8 resulted in a strange libcrypto load error, so I wound up using AdoptOpen JDK 8.0.292.j9-adpt installed with [SDKMan](https://sdkman.io/install).
+This seems to be working just fine.
 - Install Clojure and build toolchain elements
   - brew install leiningen
   - brew install clojure